Some of the oldest art in the United States maps humanity's place in the cosmos, as aligned with an ancient religion.

-"The subject matter of this artwork, what they were drawing pictures of, we knew all along was mythological, cosmological," Jan Simek, an archaeologist at the University of Tennessee said.
-"They draw pictures of bird men that are important characters in their origin stories and in their hero legends, and so we knew it was a religious thing and because of that, we knew that it potentially referred to this multitiered universe that was the foundation of their cosmology." [ See Photos of the Drawings and Engravings ]
+"The subject matter of this artwork, what they were drawing pictures of, we knew all along was mythological, cosmological," said Jan Simek, an archaeologist at the University of Tennessee.
+"They draw pictures of bird men that are important characters in their origin stories and in their hero legends, and so we knew it was a religious thing and because of that, we knew that it potentially referred to this multitiered universe that was the foundation of their cosmology."
+[See Photos of the Drawings and Engravings]

 Simek and his team studied art from 44 open-air locations and 50 cave sites.
 The earliest depiction of this kind of cosmological stratification dates to around 6,000 years ago, but most of the art is more recent, from around the 11th to 17th centuries.